quentin-st/Simple-Deployment-Script/README.md

 This will give write rights to your HTTP server on the Symfony log and cache files, while your own permissions are left intact.

+#### liip_imagine_cache pass
-When using liip_imagine_cache_pass, you should also setup proper permissions: yourself & HTTPD user should be able to write to Liip's Imagine Bundle cache directory:
+When using liip_imagine_cache pass, you should also setup proper permissions: yourself & HTTPD user should be able to write to Liip's Imagine Bundle cache directory:

     cd /path/to/project